lextudio/sharpsnmp_docs/library/samples/agent-development.rst

 This sample is provided to demonstrate how the library might be used.
-If you want to build a full feature SNMP agent based on this sample, then many changes (mult-threading and security related) are mandate.
+If you want to build a full feature SNMP agent based on this sample, then many changes (multi-threading and security related) are mandate.

 Related Resources
 -----------------